-It is so easy, too, to sugar-coat these things in our minds so that we believe what we tell ourselves that our motives are clean and pure; yet our Lord knows better.
+It is so easy, too, to sugar-coat these things in our minds so that we believe what we tell ourselves—that our motives are clean and pure, yet our Lord knows better.
 We say that our motives are good and noteworthy.
 We feel good about the surface appearance.
 We feel success and are eager to believe that we have arrived.
-And yet, smack in the middle of all that, we are pursuing skewed goals and we find we have known this all along but resisted the truth of it.
+And yet, smack in the middle of all that, we are pursuing skewed goals.
+We find we have known this all along but resisted the truth of it.
 It is simply the human condition for this to be true.

 That is why I need this psalm.
 I need to see Christ’s words set alongside the reality of my own heart.
 I really crave for me.
-And before any think that I am alone in this, I am not.
 It is always easier to see it in others than ourselves; which is why this psalm and others like it are so important.
 He speaks to ME and I cannot run from His reality.

 Further, Christ is leading me forward.
 We are going forward together.
 There is a future and a hope for me, and for all of us, that one day we will be perfected and we will not struggle anymore with self-deception and unfaithfulness.
-Christ and His Beloved (the Church—large “C”—the body of true believers in Jesus Christ as Lord) will reign together in perfect unity of spirit and love.
+Christ and His Beloved (the body of true believers in Jesus Christ) will reign together in perfect unity of spirit and love.